Every driver fears getting into a car accident – but no matter how careful a driver you are, you cannot avoid the

 There are several important things to do at the accident scene and soon afterward.
-At Injury Justice Law Firm LLP, our Los Angeles car accident injury attorneys have significant experience assisting victims of motor vehicle accidents.
+Our Los Angeles personal injury attorneys have significant experience assisting victims of motor vehicle accidents.
 Over the years, we have made a list of the most important things you should do after a car accident.

 1) Stop and Collect Yourself